BrightcoveOS/ios-player-samples/README.md

 SubtitleRendering samples demonstrate how to parse and display WEBVTT files so that you can customize the positioning and look of your subtitles.

+#### SwiftUIPlayer

+SwiftUIPlayer demonstrates how to use `BCOVUIPlayerView` and `AVPlayerViewController` with SwiftUI and how to present content in fullscreen over a SwiftUI TabView.

 ### Feature Highlights

 - An example of creating a `BCOVPlaybackSessionConsumer` can be found in the `OfflinePlayer` and `CustomControls` sample apps.